PLEASE DO YOUR RESEARCH ON DIFFERENT ADOPTION GROUPS AND THEN PICK ONLY ONE TO APPLY TO -

-- We may call you to discuss your requirements and answer any questions in more detail.
+- When you speak to Linda, she will review your application and answer any of your questions.
 If you have a veterinarian, we'll call them to inquire about the care and treatment of your previous or current pets.
 Naturally, we don't want to release a greyhound to a home where other pets are not neutered or their shots are not up-to-date and the dog is on regular heartworm preventative

 - NEW - we will ask you to bring a tag to the adoption that says "If I'm loose, I'm lost".
 This tag should include your home phone number, cell phone number and possibly your address (not necessary).
 We will call you after the first few days to see how things are going.
 Of course, you can call us if you have any concerns or questions about your new greyhound.

 Rough Estimate of the MINIMUM COST to bring a greyhound to GFNJ:

 |Vetting in Florida (includes up to date shots, spay/neuter, heartworm test and dental scaling)

 |Transportation from Florida

 |New collar, leash, GFNJ tag

 Here are a few things to know about bringing a greyhound into your home: